 Czech Restaurants in Prague

 Restaurants serving traditional Czech food are plentiful in Prague, but finding those that combine quality food with pleasant service and a good value for money can be a bit tricky.
-Below are some of our suggestions for Czech restaurants we have enjoyed ourselves and where we take friends and family when they visit Prague.
+Below are some of our suggestions for Czech restaurants.
+If you know about a restaurant that would be a good addition to this list, please let us know.

 Traditional meals of Czech culinary art from the